Digital-Avatars-and-Robotics/MUDxGodot/README.md

 We need to tell vite to bundle project into a module.

-Paste this code into vite.config.ts:
+Replace content in vite.config.ts with this code:
 ```js
 import { defineConfig } from "vite";
 import { resolve } from 'path'